-- To gain practical knowledge by applying the experimental methods to correlate with the Physics theory. - To learn the usage of optical systems for various measurements. - To apply the analytical techniques and graphical analysis to the experimental data. - To develop intellectual communication skills and discuss the basic principles of scientific concepts in a group. - To know and follow the proper procedures and regulations for safely handling the electronics components in a lab. - To communicate the concepts and results of their laboratory experiments through effective writing and oral communication skills.
+• To gain practical knowledge by applying the experimental methods to correlate with the Physics theory.

+- To learn the usage of optical systems for various measurements. - To apply the analytical techniques and graphical analysis to the experimental data. - To develop intellectual communication skills and discuss the basic principles of scientific - concepts in a group.
+Know and follow the proper procedures and regulations for safely working in a lab. - To communicate the concepts and results of their laboratory experiments through effective writing and oral communication skills.